microsoft/QuantumKatas/.github/CONTRIBUTING.md

         </packageSources>
       </configuration>
       ```
-3. To observe your changes in console window where Jupyter Notebook was launched.
+3. To observe your changes when running Q# Jupyter Notebook:
-   1. Set the environment variable `IQSHARP_LOG_LEVEL='Debug'`.
+   1. Set the environment variable `IQSHARP_LOG_LEVEL=Debug`.
-      > Note : The environment variable is case-sensitive.
+      > The environment variable is case-sensitive.
-   2. Navigate to the folder in which your project resides and do the following :
+   2. Navigate to your project folder and run the following command:
       ```
-      $ start jupyter notebook
+      $ start jupyter notebook <your notebook name>
       ```
-      > This would launch Jupyter Notebooks server in a new window which would be
+      > This will launch Q# Jupyter Notebooks server in a new window, which is
-      > helpful in debugging the magics since logging is a bit noisy.
+      > helpful in debugging the magics since logging is quite noisy.

-4. Changes to be done in jupyter notebook
-   1. Use `%package` magic to load the newly built nuget package `Microsoft.Quantum.Katas` by adding the following code
+   3. In the Q# Jupyter Notebook you opened, use `%package` magic to load the new NuGet package `Microsoft.Quantum.Katas` by adding and executing the following cell:
       ```
       %package Microsoft.Quantum.Katas::<package-version>
       ```
-   2. Reload the workspace by using `%workspace reload`
+   2. Reload the workspace by adding and executing the following cell:
+      ```
+      %workspace reload
+      ```

-> **Note :** For validating changes to the `CheckKataMagic` by using the `validate-notebooks.ps1` script, update the new NuGet.config being written [here](../scripts/validate-notebooks.ps1#L88) to include the local folder instead of `<clear />` by replacing it with `<add key=""Local Folder"" value=""."" />`
+> To validate changes to the `CheckKataMagic` using the `validate-notebooks.ps1` script, update the NuGet.config file being written [by the script](../scripts/validate-notebooks.ps1#L88) to include the local folder instead of `<clear />` by replacing it with `<add key=""Local Folder"" value=""."" />`

 ## Contributor License Agreement